-- 5.2.3 The Administrator will notify the Commission and the Entity in writing that it will follow the BC FFT Process.
-If, within thirty (30) days after that notice is sent, either: (a) the Commission directs the Administrator to proceed under any other process, or (b) the Entity provides a written request to the Administrator, with a copy to the Commission, requesting that the Alleged Violation process be followed instead, then the Administrator will instead follow the Alleged Violation process or such other process the Commission may direct. - 5.2.4 Unless the Commission orders otherwise, Possible Violations that are processed under the BC FFT Process will not be processed as Alleged Violations and will not become Confirmed Violations.
+- directs WECC to proceed under any other process, or (b) the Entity provides a written request to WECC, with a copy to the BCUC, requesting that the Alleged Violation Process be followed instead, then WECC will instead follow the Alleged Violation Process or such other process the BCUC may direct. - 5.2.4 Unless the BCUC orders otherwise, Possible Violations that are processed under the BC FFT Process will not be processed as Alleged Violations and will not become Confirmed Violations.
 A Possible Violation resolved through the BC FFT Process will not be classified as a contravention under the Act and will not attract administrative penalties.
-However, the existence of earlier Possible Violations that have been resolved through the BC FFT Process will be part of the Entity's compliance history that may be considered by the Commission in determining penalties for other contraventions for the Entity. - 5.2.5 Mitigation information is an important consideration of whether a Possible Violation is considered for the BC FFT Process.
-Nonetheless, if a Possible Violation included in the BC FFT Process has not yet been mitigated, the Entity must submit a Mitigation Plan to the Administrator, or a description of how the Possible Violation has been mitigated, within thirty (30) days after the

-Administrator notifies the Entity that it will follow the BC FFT Process.
-The provisions of section 5.0 of the Compliance Monitoring Program dealing with Mitigation Plans are applicable.

-- 5.2.6 In order for a Possible Violation to be considered as resolved through the BC FFT Process, an Entity must provide an Attestation acceptable to the Administrator describing the remediation work completed. - 5.2.7 The Commission will consider a Possible Violation matter closed when the Administrator reports it to the Commission as a Remediated FFT Issue, unless the Commission provides notice to the Administrator and the Entity at any time that further review will be required. - 5.2.8 The Administrator will report items processed as FFTs to the Commission within thirty (30) days of notifying an Entity of an FFT. - 5.2.9 If at any point it appears to the Commission that Remediated FFT Issue status was achieved on the basis of a material misrepresentation of facts, the Commission may direct the Administrator to reprocess the matter as an Alleged Violation.
+However, the existence of earlier Possible Violations that have been resolved through the BC FFT Process will be part of the Entity's compliance history that may be considered by the BCUC in determining penalties for other contraventions for the Entity. - 5.2.5 Mitigation information is an important consideration of whether a Possible Violation is considered for the BC FFT Process.
+Nonetheless, if a Possible Violation included in the BC FFT Process has not yet been mitigated, the Entity must submit a Mitigation Plan to WECC, or a description of how the Possible Violation will be mitigated through Mitigating Activities, within thirty (30) days after WECC notifies the Entity that it will follow the BC FFT Process.
+The provisions of section 5.0 of the Compliance Monitoring Program regarding Mitigation Plans are applicable. - 5.2.6 In order for a Possible Violation to be considered resolved through the BC FFT Process, an Entity must provide an Attestation acceptable to WECC describing the remediation work completed along with supporting evidence. - 5.2.7 The BCUC will consider a Possible Violation matter closed when WECC reports it to the BCUC as a Remediated FFT Issue, unless the BCUC provides notice to WECC and the Entity at any time that further review will be required. - 5.2.8 WECC will report items processed as FFTs to the BCUC within thirty (30) days of notifying an Entity of an FFT. - 5.2.9 If at any point it appears to the BCUC that Remediated FFT Issue status was achieved on the basis of a material misrepresentation of facts, the BCUC may remand the Remediated FFT Issue and direct WECC to process the matter as an Alleged Violation.
 The duration of the Alleged Violation may be considered to begin with the original start date of what had been considered to be a Remediated FFT Issue.
-Particulars of misrepresentation may be considered by the Commission in determining any sanctions that the Commission may determine to be applicable. - 5.2.10 The Commission may publish status reports including the name of Entities with Possible Violations in the BC FFT Process or Remediated FFT Issues and details of the nature of the Possible Violations and Remediated FFT Issues, unless disclosure relates to a cyber-security incident or would jeopardize the security of the bulk power system. - 5.2.11 If the Administrator identifies a Possible Violation as not one that the Administrator would approach as an FFT under the BC FFT Process, the Alleged Violation process described in section 4.3 of the Compliance Monitoring Program would proceed.
+Particulars of a misrepresentation may be considered by

+- the BCUC in determining any sanctions that the BCUC may determine to be applicable. - 5.2.10 The BCUC may publish status reports including the name of Entities with Possible Violations in the BC FFT Process or Remediated FFT Issues and details of the nature of the Possible Violations and Remediated FFT Issues, unless disclosure relates to a cyber-security incident or would jeopardize the security of the bulk power system. - 5.2.11 If WECC identifies a Possible Violation as not one that WECC would process as an FFT under the BC FFT Process, the Alleged Violation Process described in section 4.3 of the Compliance Monitoring Program would proceed.